 Different instruments, believe it or not, require different physical anatomy.
 For example, to play the trombone, you need long arms.
 Age is also a factor.
 At first, it may be difficult for a young child (under age nine) to press down the strings of a guitar, but a ukulele may be precisely the right fit.

 So, what should you choose for in-home lessons on your first instrument?

 Most kids will love starting with piano to learn the basics of music, rhythm, and reading music in a fast, rewarding way.
 But never force a child to play piano – that’s no fun for student or teacher!

 Likewise, the violin is considered a difficult instrument to play (because it takes time to achieve a beautiful tone), but determined students should not be deterred from this gorgeous instrument.

-If you’re still unsure which instrument “fits” you or your child, having a consultation lesson with a teacher is a great place to begin.
+If you’re still unsure which instrument “fits” you or your child for in-home lessons, having a consultation lesson with a teacher is a great place to begin.
 You can feel the instrument in your hands, ask questions, and get the teacher’s opinion.
-Or take a lesson in several different instruments!
+Or take an in-home lesson in several different instruments!